pgraves5/charts/dellemc-license/README.md

 ## Configuration

 ###  licensefile
-Can be set to the path of license xml file.
+it is a location of the license xml file.
 If the file is in your current directory, you can simply provide the name of the xml file.
-If file is in some other location, you need to provide absolute path of the file.
+If the file is in some other location, you need to provide the relative or absolute path of the file.
 Example helm install command line setting:
 ```
 --set-file licensefile=objectscale-license.xml
 --set-file licensefile=/home/xxx/objectscale-license.xml
+--set-file licensefile=../../../xxx/objectscale-license.xml
 ```

 ### product
-it is used to create unique license secret name for each product so that you can install multiple licenses with different product names.
+it is used to create a unique license secret name for each product so that you can install multiple licenses with the different product names.
 Example helm install command line setting:
 ```
 --set product="objectscale"